 High Pines is an unincorporated community in Miami-Dade County.
 It is bound by South Miami, Coral Gables, and Ponce-Davis.
 The neighborhood is within walking distance to different restaurants, shops, hospitals, a public library, a Metrorail station, and the University of Miami.

 Real Estate Community in High Pines

 Average Land Area/House Square Feet

-Luxury homes sit on expansive lots, with a minimum size of 1,312 square feet.
+Luxury homes sit on expansive lots, with a maximum size of around 15,000 square feet.
 Typical homes have at least three bedrooms with two baths.
-However, the more high-end residences have six bedrooms.
-Homes can have up to nine bedrooms.
+However, the more high-end residences have six or more bedrooms.

 Common Property Types or House Styles

 There are varied housing options within High Pines.
 Property types include luxury single-family homes, 1950s bungalows, townhouses, and condominiums.

 Average Market Pricing

 High Pines homes for sale typically have a price tag ranging from $1 million to over $3.2 million.
 The price range for condos is about $200,000 to more than $300,0000.
 Some homes have fireplaces, swimming pools, wood floors, and large balconies.